SeverinoDaDalt/tfm_severino_da_dalt/sections/presentation_script.md

 The semerédi Regularity Lemma is a well known result, and its idea is that all graphs can be partitioned in such a way that most pairs of parts behave in a quasi-random way.

-In particular it expects pairs to be regular, which is a property that (with some error) ensures that the edges of the pair are uniformly distributed between vertices.
+In particular, it expects pairs to be regular, which is a property that (with some error) ensures that the edges of the pair are uniformly distributed between vertices.

 ## Regular partitions